TIME Coin Documentation

 time-cli listunspent

-4. Generate a Masternode Key
+4. Masternode Key

 time-cli masternode genkey